Guaranteed recovery of quantum processes from few measurements: Introduction

 Our trace norm minimization (algorithms \ref{item:TrNorm}) and \ref{item:CTrNorm})) builds on a by now well-established method for low-rank matrix reconstruction \cite{FlaGroLiu12}.
 With the diamond norm minimization (algorithms \ref{item:dnorm}) and \ref{item:Cdnorm})) we continue a line of research that has been started in Ref.\ \cite{KliKueEis16} and support it with rigorous performance guarantees.

 The CPT-fit has been suggested in Ref.\ \cite{PhysRevA.90.012110} and numerically compared to full tomography and compressed sensing in Ref.\ \cite{RodVeiBar14}.
 These works provide numerical studies that demonstrate the capability of such a reconstruction procedure.
 We expand on these ideas by conducting additional numerical experiments.
 But, more importantly, we also prove rigorous recovery guarantees for the CPT-fit.
+Rigorous recovery guarantees for a similar conic fitting reconstructions in (i) a low-rank matrix recovery setup and a certain class of measurements \cite{KabKueRau15} and (ii) a sparse vector recovery setup with certain binary measurements \cite{KueJun18} have been proven recently.

 Ref.\ \cite{FlaGroLiu12} presents a process tomography protocol that is based on low-rank matrix reconstruction with random Pauli measurements \cite{GroLiuFla10,Gro11,Liu11}.
 These low rank recovery guarantees can be applied to the Choi-Jamio{\l}kowski representation of a quantum channel, since the rank of this matrix representation equals the Kraus rank of the original channel.
 On first sight, such an approach requires the use of an ancilla in order to implement the Choi-Jamio{\l}kowski representation physically in a concrete application \cite{AltBranJef03}.
 However, Ref.\ \cite{FlaGroLiu12} also provides a more direct implementation of their protocol that does not require any ancillas.
 Valid for multi-qubit processes this trick exploits the tensor-product structure of (multi-qubit) Pauli operators.
 It allows for effectively measuring the Pauli expectation value of a Choi matrix by performing several natural channel measurements of the form \eqref{eq:measurement_intro} and evaluating particular linear combinations thereof in a classical post-processing step.
 The demerit of this approach is that the number of individual channel measurements required to evaluate a single Pauli expectation value scales with the dimension of the underlying Hilbert space.
 The measurement model studied here does not require such a coarse-graining: every natural measurement \eqref{eq:measurement_intro} itself already corresponds to a valid measurement instance.
 This considerably reduces the number of different measurement settings that are required in order to acquire sufficient data.